 Photograph: Roy Simpson, June 1953.

-There was no resident minister but regular Sunday services were conducted by the Band Chief, Nehemiah Charles.
-He was the grand old man who took his twin duties of lay preacher and Band Chief very seriously.
 The Stanley Mission Church was erected in 1856 under the direction of the Reverend Robert Hunt and his wife, with the assistance of a Scottish carpenter who taught the Indians how to square logs properly.
 It is said that the Mission was named for Mrs Hunt's home in England--Stanley Park.
 In 1878, the Reverend Samuel Trivett, newly ordained and just married, arrived with his wife, Annie Maria, to take charge of the Mission.
-The following year in September 1879, Mrs. Trivett died in childbirth at the age of 27.
+The following year in September 1879, Mrs Trivett died in childbirth at the age of 27.
 Trivett himself conducted the service for his wife and baby daughter.
 They were buried below the floor of the church at the chancel steps.

-The federal and provincial governments jointly took over the Stanley Mission Church a few years ago and declared it an historic site.
-It is considered the best example of historic architecture west of Winnipeg, but is still available for continued use by the Indians of Stanley Mission with a Cree priest in residence.
+The federal and provincial governments jointly took over the Stanley Mission Church a few years ago and declared it a historic site.
+It is considered the best example of historic architecture west of Winnipeg but is still available for continued use by the Indians of Stanley Mission with a Cree priest in residence.

 The Company post, originally established in 1831, is located across the lake from the church, around which the Indian settlement is built.
 We were welcomed by R.H.
 'Bob' Middleton from Fraserburgh, Scotland and his charming wife Nancy, a daughter of Captain Smellie, a former master of the Company's arctic supply ship Nascopie.
 Bob, another old-time fur trader, could be relied upon to do his job properly.
 Stanley was, in my opinion, one of the most picturesque of the Hudson's Bay Company's posts.
 The local natives, all Cree, were great trappers and always paid their debts promptly.